reine/yii2-fullcalendar/README.md

 ## Usage

-### Fullcalender can be created as following, all options are optional, below is just an example of most options
+### Fullcalendar can be created as following, all options are optional, below is just an example of most options
 ```php
 <?= edofre\fullcalendar\Fullcalendar::widget([
         'options'       => [